HaschekSolutions/pictshare/README.md

 Server will automatically try to guess the file type (which should work in 90% of the cases) and if it can't figure it out it'll just upload it as png.

+### Defining filenames

+By default PictShare will store images under randomly generated hashkeys.
+If you wish to store an image under specific name you can do so by sending the value as request parameter ```filename```.

 ## Restriction settings
 In your ```.env``` or ```config.inc.php``` there are two values to be set: ```UPLOAD_CODE``` and ```IMAGE_CHANGE_CODE```